cdtoews/12-step-meeting-pdf/readme.txt

 * First Version

 == Upgrade Notice ==

+= 0.1.5 =
+Version 0.1.5 bug fix for editors not loading

+= 0.1.4 =
+Version 0.1.4 fixes floating footer, hides unused settings, and auto-determine optimal font size for desired number of pages

 = 0.1.3 =
 Version 0.1.3 Gives you some sample PDF's as well as an inline HTML editor on the page